The basic premise of financial planning is similar wherever you are in the world, in that you need to concentrate on three main areas:

 3. Inheritance tax and succession planning

-It is possible to reduce the burden of Inheritance Tax in France through the use of Assurance Vie contracts.
-The benefits of such life assurance vehicles are not restricted to income tax or capital gains tax.
-Assurance Vie products can also be used as an estate planning tool in order to protect assets when living in France.
-French succession laws apply to the world wide assets held by anyone domiciled in France.
+French inheritance tax and succession planning go hand in hand.
+Succession laws apply to the world wide assets held by anyone domiciled in France.
 The tax liability falls on the beneficiary and is applied to all the bequests and inherited rights of the estate of the deceased.
 Succession law specifically protects children from being disenfranchised from their inheritance.
 Since the surviving spouse is not regarded as a “protected heir”, estate planning can become an extremely challenging exercise for many expatriate residents.
+Fortunately, a solution is at hand for the preservation and development of capital through the use of French life assurance vehicles.

-If you would like further information on Assurance Vie products please download our free guide.
+If you would like further information on the use of Assurance Vie products in France, please download our free guide.